 Third Degree Burn (1989) - 7/10 - A John Dahl-ish exercise in neo noir, not as good, but it definitely serves as a neat form of entertainment.
 I guess it works so well because of the nice direction by Spottiswoode and excellent performances by Williams and Madsen.
-It’s too bad Madsen never gained any considerable recognition because he’s hell of an actor IMO and had all the charisma in the world to take on some of the more badass roles.
+It’s too bad Treat Williams never gained any considerable recognition because he’s hell of an actor IMO and had all the charisma in the world to take on some of the more badass roles.
 The resolution is rather foreseeable, but it is all kept together by the satisfactory execution.

 Down Twisted (1987) - 3/10 - I mean, it’s another Cannon movie, it looks like one, it feels like one, therefore it is one?
 I was brought round by the high IMDb rating to give this one a shot and… well… it’s a Cannon film.
-There is nothing exceptional about and I found it to be a complete bore.
+There is nothing exceptional about it and I found it to be a complete bore.
 Stuff happens, but it’s all put together in a distinctively shoddy way you’d expect from a film of this stature.
 I was hoping it would turn into something akin to The Warriors (1979) or Streets of Fire (1984), but well… it’s shit.
 I mean I don’t know.
 Perhaps the film is this diamond in the rough and I merely fail to see its grandeur because of my inability to decipher its latent meanings and shit.
 Perhaps.
 The IMDb rating is really skewed though, no idea how it got such a stellar rating from the community of people there.
 Don’t be fooled.
 It’s a regular fucking Cannon film, don’t make a mistake of wasting your time on this one.